Braided symmetries of $SU_{q,\phi}(2)$ and Podle\'s Spheres

-Moreover since we have demonstrated that there is no unambiguous way to find a braiding counterpart of $\cU_q(su(2))$ with a scalar braiding, we will interpret $\cU_{q,\phi}(\hat{u}(2))$ as such analogue and in the next section we find the exact pairing and the action on $SU_{q,\phi}(2)$.
+Moreover, since we have demonstrated that there is no unambiguous way to find a braiding counterpart of $\cU_q(su(2))$ with a scalar braiding, we interpret $\cU_{q,\phi}(\hat{u}(2))$ as such analogue and in the next section we find the exact pairing and the action on $SU_{q,\phi}(2)$.

-We would like to end this subsection by mentioning that the above method of braiding can be generalized for any Hopf algebra that is a quantum group arisen from Lie algebra.
+We would like to end this subsection by mentioning that the above braiding method, which "complexifies" selfadjoint generators corresponding to the Cartan subalgebra, can be generalized for any Hopf algebra that is a quantum group originating from Lie algebra.